rprkh/Music-Genre-Recommender/README.md

 Optuna was used to perform hyperparameter tuning and improve the accuracy of the model by 8% (from 82% to 90%).
 Once an audio file is uploaded to the website by the user, 58 different features are extracted and passed to the model to accurately identify the genre of music.
+Relevant song recommendations are generated using cosine similarity and the classified genre of music.

+### Features

+- Upload `.wav` files for music recognition and recommendation
+- Validate type of file uploaded to the website
+- Predict the genre of music
+- Get top 3 song recommendations
+- Play the recommended songs on the website
+- Display loading icon while predicting and recommending songs to the user

 ### Dataset Used